 The following offering(s) of the Lighting Controls & the Evolution of Smart Lighting Online Seminar are currently scheduled.
 The program consists of two 2-hour teleconferencing sessions, for a total of 4 hours of instruction.

-Beginning on Feb 8-9, 2018 with session dates and times as follows:
+Beginning on Dates to be Decided with session dates and times as follows: